pravega/pravega/documentation/src/docs/watermarking.md

      */
     void writerShutdown(String writerId, Stream stream);
 ```
-In order to supply this Position the `EventStreamWriterImpl` would need to internally track the offsets for the segments it was writing to.
+In order to supply this Position the `EventStreamWriterImpl` would  internally track the offsets for the Segments it was writing to.
 To do this we would piggyback this information onto the acks it is already receiving from the server.
 This would involve making a backwards compatible change to the wire protocol to add a `currentSegmentWriteOffset` to `DataAppended`:

 ```
 @Data